 Noble Craig made his acting debut in 1973’s Sssssss, a film that centered on a doctor who developed a serum that could turn humans into snakes.
 Craig played Tim McGraw, aka ‘The Snake Man,’ a result of the doctor’s mad experiments that is seen on display at a carnival freak show.
 It was a role only Craig could play, and though his appearance is brief, he’s the single most memorable and chilling part of the film.

 Just as he was the most striking visual in his screen debut, Noble Craig similarly made a brief but incredibly memorable appearance nearly a decade later in Poltergeist 2: The Other Side.
-Towards the end of the film, Steve Freeling swallows a possessed tequila worm and vomits out a legless monster, designed by the legendary H.R.
+Toward the end of the film, Steve Freeling swallows a possessed tequila worm and vomits out a legless monster, designed by the legendary H.R.
 Giger and played by Craig.
 He was appropriately credited as ‘Vomit Creature.’

 You’re not truly a movie icon until one of your characters has been turned into a toy, and Noble Craig got that treatment thanks to his role in 1986’s Big Trouble in Little China.
 Often referred to as ‘Chinese Wild Man,’ the beast Craig played was credited as ‘Sewer Monster,’ and by placing him inside of a massive suit with elongated limbs, the effects team was able to give the creature an otherworldly look.